GrinonBarrett/Taksidos/Core Rules/Creatures/Eztaorai.md

 ### Eztaorai
 These four winged monsters appear to have a frame like a pteransaurid.
 They possess seven slender tails which each bear a small plume of colorful feathers to adorn their otherwise drab coloration.
-They are opptunist predators that aren't above scavenging a corpse from another's hunt.
+They are opportunist predators that aren't above scavenging a corpse from another's hunt.
 The plume of their tails hides a paralytic venom they use to escape from predators, but not for hunting.
 They are rarely seen in groups larger than 5 but are equally likely to be solitary hunters.
-The plural is Eptaoroi.
+The plural is Eztaoroi.
 Their collective noun is a Spry.

 **Creature Type**: Eztaoroi are Avian.

 **Size**: Eztaoroi tend to be between 7' to 8' in length, not including an additional yard for their tails.
 Their wingspan is 20-22.5 feet.
 They stand about 15' tall when standing on their wings as strikers, but spend most of their time on the ground laying down and resting.
-They weight 55-68 pounds.
+They weigh 55-68 pounds.
 They are medium creatures.

 **Hitpoints**: An eztaorai has a single hitpoint.